See what questions

 Other tests may include a chest X-ray, echocardiogram and blood cardiac assay tests, which can help identify damage to the heart.
 A diagnosis of abnormal heart rhythm and its cause can easily be delayed or missed because some people may be unaware that they have the disorder.
 For information on misdiagnosis, refer to misdiagnosis of abnormal heart rhythm.

 Diagnosing abnormal heart rhythm and its cause may be delayed or missed because the symptoms may not be severe or bothersome enough for a person to seek medical care.
 Some people may be unaware that they are experiencing symptoms of abnormal heart rhythm.
-In addition, some symptoms of abnormal heart rhythm, such as palpitations and lightheadedness may be attributed to other conditions ...more misdiagnosis »
+In addition, some symptoms of abnormal heart rhythm, such as palpitations and lightheadedness may be attributed to other conditions and ...more misdiagnosis »

 Home medical tests possibly related to Abnormal heart rhythm: